 My personal biological favorite.
 This filter is a bio filter only not a mechanical one.
-The trickle tower or the wet/dry filter is a filter that exists above the water level and is pump fed from the pond.
+The trickle tower or the wet/dry filter is a filter that exists above the water level and receives water from the pond.
 This filter is after any other mechanical filter in the system.
-The pump can only be placed before the filter and water flow back to the pond via gravity.
+The pump can only be placed before the filter and water flow back to the pond via run back gravity.
 The filter works on the principle where water is “showering” or “trickling” over filter media.
 This will create the greatest amount of beneficial bacteria because of the high levels of oxygen.

 Bead Filters are filters that exist above or below the water level of the pond.
 Beads are called pressure filters and are located after the pump in the water flow.
 They are excellent for mechanical and biological filtration.
 With the aid of an air blower agitator the bead filter backwashes with ease.
 Bead filters are pretty much the go to filter and is my filter of choice for the pond.
 They can work in conjunction with a mechanical filter such as a canister basket or sieve.

 Skimmers – Bottom Drains:

 Pond skimmers and bottom drains are similar to those in an in-ground pool.
 Pond skimmers are excellent for eliminating debris that enters the pond by its surface.
 The pond skimmer is an excellent area for automatic fill values and overflow ports.
 Skimmers can be used as the sole method for moving water from a water garden only, a monthly vacuuming is necessary to remove solids from a gravel free bottom.
-A skimmer used in conjunction with a bottom drain or submersible pump is ideal.
+A skimmer can be run via an external pump or a submersible pump hat is in the skimmer.

 Bottom Drains are outstanding and are recommended in every Koi pond.
-They are 100% effective in removing all solids off the bottom.
-Solid handling submersible pumps can be used in place of a bottom drain although they are not as ideal (see Proper Method for more details).
+They are 100% effective in removing solids off the bottom.

 Dissolved oxygen is crucial in a pond with fish and is necessary for nitrifying bacteria to exist and thrive.
 Aerators are external to the pond and bring air to the pond through air stones or an air diffuser that is located on the top of the bottom drain.
 You must have aeration any in a pond with fish.